 Most of us are used to categories and what they do.
 In a typical category, like is compared to like.
 Ex: small mixed technique wall hangings are competing against other small mixed technique wall hangings.
 In the initial judging round, the playing field is leveled.
 The first place category quilt should be the show’s best example of the category’s type.
 In the first round, apples are being compared to apples, and the oranges are somewhere else.
 Only the best apple has to face an orange, somewhere down the line.
 Category judging is often the easiest to explain and understand, and many shows stick with it.

-If a group decides they want to stick with categories, remembering what they are for is a good place to start.
+If a group decides they want to stick with categories, remembering what they can do for you is a good place to start.

 First and foremost, they should represent your interests, whether ‘you’ is a guild or an organizer with a special interest.
 If you are a guild, take a look at what kinds of work your members do and structure accordingly.
 I once judged a guild that contained a very strong special interest group that made crazy quilts.
 Along with the more usual selection, their show had 3 full categories of crazy quilt variations.
 Not your typical category list, but it showcased what was unique about that guild.
 Or consider the MQX shows, which highlight machine quilting.
-Their category structure reflects that.
+Their category structure reflects that and look a lot different from a local guild show.
 Set your categories up so they work for you.

 Secondly, categories often provide an organizational structure for the show.
 They break a large, diverse, display into manageable bites.
 Keeping the apples with the apples, oranges with orange, grapes with…… isn’t just a judging issue.
 It’s how the quilts that are brought in for judging or display are kept in some kind of order.
 If you don’t use categories, you need another organizing principle to manage the quilts when you accept them and become responsible for them.
 Whatever organizing principle you use, it needs to carry through your paperwork, your correspondence, hanging, receiving and release.
 Yeah, I know.
 “Thank you, Captain Obvious.”
 Just sayin’……..